mikaspar/CarND_Term3_Path_Planning/README.md

 ## Details of Path Planner

 ### Prediction main.cpp lines 319-379
 The planner takes the provided fusion data.
 It analyses for each car on which lane it drives, its velocity and longitudinal distance from the ego vehicle in the prediction section.
-The prediction does not predict behavior of the traffic in "long term horizon" size the schedule time of the prediction, behavior planning and trajectory generation are the same.(20ms) The prediction is in this case more a observation of a "locally static world".
+The prediction does not predict behavior of the traffic in "long term horizon" since the schedule time of the prediction, behavior planning and trajectory generation are the same.(20ms) The prediction is in this case more an observation of a "locally static world".

 Output:
-   If a vehicle is detected within defined longitudinal boundaries on ego lane, it is found out if this is the closest vehicle and its speed.
+   If a vehicle is detected within defined longitudinal boundaries on ego lane, the closest vehicle and its speed are identified.
-   If a vehcile is detected within defined longitudinal boundaries on the lane left or right from the ego lane, respective bool variables are set, in order to mark the lane as occupied.
+   If a vehcile is detected within defined longitudinal boundaries on the lane left or right from the ego lane, bool variables are set, in order to mark the respective lane as occupied.

 ### Behavior Planning main.cpp lines 381-456